everypolitician/gender-balance-country-stats/README.md

 entry for each term we have details for and a `totals` hash which has counts across all terms that we have details for.

-In these totals if someone is listed in one term as unknown and another with a confirmed gender, they will be counted under the confirmed gender.

 Each of these also contain breakdowns per party.
 Note that it's possible that a person could be counted twice in the party data if they have changed party.